VivaanHooda/NumberGuess-Haskell/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+For more details, please see the [LICENSE](LICENSE) file.

-Enjoy the game!
+Enjoy the game, and may the odds be ever in your favor!
 ```

+Feel free to use this improved README for your GitHub project.
+It provides a more engaging and informative introduction to your game.